pbjamrz/sustainabytes-data/README.md

 # Sustainabytes Data Analysis

-This repository contains the documentation and code used in the data analysis of our CS132 Project: Sustainabytes.
+This repository contains the code and documentation used in the data analysis of our CS132 Project: Sustainabytes.

 We also have a [dedicated website](https://prebollido.github.io/sustainabytes/).

-## Features: Raw Food Prices Dataset
+## Feature Description: Food Prices Dataset (Raw)

 ### 1. Temporal Features